By Tom Mula

 “Actors’ Equity Association (“Equity”), founded in 1913, is the U.S. labor union that represents more than 51,000 actors and stage managers, Equity fosters the art of live theatre as an essential component of society and advances the careers of its members by negotiating wages, improving working conditions and providing a wide range of benefits, including health and pension plans.
 Actors’ Equity is a member of the AFL-CIO and is affiliated with FIA, an International organization of performing arts unions. www.actorsequity.org

-Need something to eat, stop by the concessions or drinkery.
-We will have charcuterie boards (vegan options available), snacks, popcorn with a commemorative Ragtime bucket for purchase.
-As well as a selection of beers and wines from local vendors.
-Pre-order your picnic pack here.
+Need something to eat, stop by the concessions stand.
+We will have snacks and popcorn for purchase, as well as a selection of beers and wines from local vendors.

 Demens Landing Park is located on the waterfront right in the heart of Downtown St. Pete.
-Below are the two closest parking options: Southcore Garage 101 1st Avenue South St Petersburg, FL 33701 $1.00 per hour (max $7.00) Al Lang parking Lot # 1 230 1st Street South St Petersburg, FL 33701 $5.00 per day until 3:00am.
+Below are the two closest parking options: Southcore Garage 101 1st Avenue South St Petersburg, FL 33701.
+Al Lang parking Lot # 1 230 1st Street South St Petersburg, FL 33701.
 For more downtown St. Pete parking visit DiscoverDowntown.

 Chairs with no legs will be allowed in the Premium or General Blanket area.
 All other chairs will be sat in the General Chair section.